mbogusz178/SkyHigh/README.md

 - `SKYHIGH_EMAIL`, containing the email address
 - `SKYHIGH_PASSWORD`, containing the email password or the application password associated with the email account

 If not using an IDE, make sure to set up the `JAVA_HOME` environmental variable to point to the location of your JDK.
 The app is designed for Java 11.

+### Starting the App

-After configuring both services, start the application by running the following command in the project working directory:
+After configuring both services and setting up all three environmental variables, you can run the project by installing [Docker Desktop](https://www.docker.com) and running the following command in the project working directory:

-`./mvnw spring-boot:run`
+`docker-compose up --build --force-recreate`

+This command will create two Docker containers, one for handling the database and one for handling the main application.
 If successful, you can access the application with the following URL:

 `http://localhost`

 Additionally, the API documentation using Swagger UI is available at URL:

 `http://localhost/swagger-ui.html`

+Remember **not** to delete the containers or rerun the Docker Compose command above unless you want to entirely reinstall the application.
+These actions will cause loss of all data in the database, so in order to restart the application after being shut down, use the Docker Desktop app to stop and rerun the existing container.

 As the app is not a complete and enterprise-level system and contains only the customer-side logic, initial population of the database is required.
 The main assumptions are: